 The Abusive Family

-Emotional, physical, or sexual abusive is characteristic of this family.
+Emotional, physical, or sexually abusive is characteristic of this family.
 The abused person feels that they are damaged and unfit to live a fulfilled life.

 A child abused when tiny, takes on a sense of worthlessness in which, in adult life, does not seem to have an origin.
-This sense of inadequacy is re-experience it whenever encountering a failing or an aggressive act.
+This sense of inadequacy is re-experienced whenever a failing or an aggressive act is encountered.

 The emotionally abusive family uses ridicule, punishment, and putdowns.